MadAngular/ArtGallery/README.md

 # Running the project
 1. Clone this repo or save it as a zip
 2. Run "npm install"
-3. Check if firebase and angularfire are installed
+3. Check if the Angular Cli version matches (Note: The used version for the project is 8.3.23 and if you are using a newer version the code might not function correctly)
 4. Add configuration file "firebaseConfig" object to enviroments/enviroment.ts file or keep the currently used one.
 (Links for helping with the setup: https://codinglatte.com/posts/how-to/how-to-setup-firebase-for-angular/ or https://firebase.google.com/docs/web/setup)
 5. Run "ng s"
 6. Open http://localhost:4200 and use the app